mendicant-original/s9-e1/README.md

 ---------------------

-If you plan to work on this exercise, you should fork this repository and push code early and often to your fork during the course.
+If you plan to work on this exercise, you should fork this repository and push code early and often during the course.
 The course guidelines PDF explains the submission process in detail, but please contact an instructor if you have any questions.